GLucas01/project_3A/GO/README.md

 --START THE PROGRAM--
 1. Download all the source code in a directory
 2. Be sure to install ``go`` in your machine
-3. Start the server program in terminal to start listen for the connection
+3. Start the server program in terminal to start listen for the connection.
+You may set a different number of worker to be used in line 43 in the ```server.go``` code
 ```
 go run server.go
 ```